-What is written on LinkedIn:
+What is written in the Media:

 This is what I liked about his post: “Because it’s a neat work that completely changes my understanding of quality in software.”